 Joel 1:12-13 beautiful puts it: “’Even now,’ declares the Lord, ‘return to me with all your heart, with fasting and weeping and mourning.’
 Rend your heart and not your garments.
 Return to the Lord your God, for he is gracious and compassionate, slow to anger and abounding in love, and he relents from sending calamity.”

 Congratulations!
-You’ve learned more than most people know about Biblical diets, and the effects of foods on your health.
-We would love to have you join us in our online coaching program, the BodyCare Blueprint, where we study in depth what the word of God says about seven healthy habits, along with group support, and practical tools for meal planning and exercise.
+You’ve learned more than most people know about the Bible Diet and the effects of foods on your health.
+We would love to have you grab a group of friends and join us for our Healthy Habits Bible Study and 90-Day Journal, where we study in-depth what the word of God says about seven healthy habits.

 My Prayer over You